David-Lanzz/My-Portfolio/README.md

 - **How did you get the linters to work for the html and CSS**

-  - CD into the project directory and run the following commands:
+  - Move into the project directory, copy and run the following commands:

-  npm install --save-dev stylelint@13.x stylelint-scss@3.x stylelint-config-standard@21.x stylelint-csstree-validator@1.x
+  "npm install --save-dev stylelint@13.x stylelint-scss@3.x stylelint-config-standard@21.x stylelint-csstree-validator@1.x"

   then:
 npx stylelint "**/*.{css,scss}" to test for CSS